 Milby led the data analysis for the research while he was still an undergraduate student at CU Boulder.

-He explained that the eerie aura appears when air currents high in Mars’ atmosphere plunge to about 40 miles above the planet’s surface.
+He explained that the eerie aura appears when air currents high in Mars’ atmosphere plunge to about 40 miles (64 kilometers) above the planet’s surface.
 When that happens, lone nitrogen and oxygen atoms in the atmosphere combine to form molecules of nitric oxide, giving off small bursts of ultraviolet light in the process.

 Put differently, when its atmosphere drops, Mars shines.

 “It’s a great tracer for dynamics between the layers of the atmosphere,” Milby said.

 Milby added that, like on Earth, those dynamics can shift with the seasons.
 The MAVEN team found, for example, that Mars’ nightglow seems to be brightest at the height of the planet’s northern and southern winters when hotter currents rush away from the equator and toward Mars’ poles.

 Milby also found something he wasn’t expecting in the data: an extra-bright blob of nightglow that appeared and disappeared from almost exactly above 0 degrees longitude and 0 degrees latitude on Mars.